sentinel-hub/custom-scripts/sentinel-2/barren_soil/README.md

 ## General description of the script

-The bare ground index is the Bare soil index, applied to the red channel, with NIR B08 applied to the green channel and .
-It shows all vegetation in green and the bare ground in red.
-It could be useful for soil mapping since it informs the user where he can do remote sensing analysis on bare ground, where crops were collected or where crops are not growing, the location of landslides or the extent of erosion in non-vegetated areas.
+The barren soil script applies the Bare soil index (BSI) to the red channel, with NIR B08 applied to the green channel and SWIR band 11 applied to the blue channel.
+It shows all vegetation in green and barren ground in red colors.
+As the script displays barren ground in red, the user can use this information to figure out the status of the crops (growing, not yet growing), detect recent deforestation or monitor droughts.
+It can also be used to detect landslides or determine the extent of erosion in non-vegetated areas.
 Unfortunately, it also highlights certain buildings, making bare ground areas difficult to separate from dwellings.
 It should be noted, that the result depends on season vegetation and farming.

 The bare soil index for Sentinel-2: